Kritikaadhikarii/kritikaadhikarii/README.md

 Welcome to my Github profile!
 Here you will find some cool projects and solutions for coding competitions or challenges.

 ## About Me
 I'm a second-year Computer Science student at University of Wolverhampton.
-I love coding in TypeScript, especially with React.
+I love coding in Java, C, Python, and especially with Kotlin.
 I enjoy taking part in coding competitions and challenges.
 I'm passionate about problem-solving and always eager to learn more in tech.

 ## Goals
 - Work for Google as a software engineer